-The maximum drain current $I{\text{on-lin}}$ is plotted as a function of dose in Fig. 3 for OFF-, ON-, and DIODE-bias conditions.
-At 500 Mrad, the value $\Delta I{\text{on-lin}}$ of ON-biased devices decreases by 18% versus a 5% decrease for the OFF-biased.
+The maximum drain current $I{on-lin}$ is plotted as a function of dose in Fig. 3 for OFF-, ON-, and DIODE-bias conditions.
+At 500 Mrad, the value $\Delta I{on-lin}$ of ON-biased devices decreases by 18%, vs. a 5% decrease for the OFF-biased.
 The curves of the ON-biased (red) and DIODE-biased (green) transistors almost overlap, suggesting an insensitivity of TID effects to the lateral drain-to-source electric field.
 However, the significant differences between the OFF-biased devices and ON- and DIODE-biased devices show that the results are still strongly influenced by the applied gate bias.